Upgrading Sun City Center's sewage infrastructure.

 After the lining cools, it is trimmed down in the manhole.

 When the liner inflates against the old pipe, it closes off the 4" laterals coming from each home.
+A camera and rasp cutter is sent through the newly relined pipe and cuts a hole at each lateral, based on the precise measurements that were made at the time of the survey.

 The final step is to grout between the main pipe and hole that was cut for the lateral.
+A grouter unit and camera are pulled through the pipe.

 This is how the grout bladder looks when it is inflated.
+It is referred to as a "donkey dick".

-This is the view in the main pipe after the grout bladder (yellow) has been inflated up into the lateral,
+This is the view in the main pipe after the grout bladder (yellow) has been inflated up into the lateral, but before the pipe sealing bladders have been expanded and the grout injected.

 And this is the finished product of a lateral grouted to the new PVC liner.

 A fiberglass liner that is impregnated with a heat set resin is pulled through the pipe.
+Cold water is run into the liner to inflate it against the walls of the old pipe.
+See the bulge under the holding frame.

 Lift station rehab: